 Conditions for Obtaining Credit:

 - Mandatory: Completion of a project and its in-person presentation during the lecture (on December 16, 2025, or earlier).
+Update (Nov 14): Please make sure you do not miss the important deadlines below.
+E.g., the deadline for project topic approval is 18 November.

 - Voluntary (but contributes to the final grade): Participation in practical sessions.